tripod31/foo_lyricsource/README.md

 ####Place python script
 From <https://github.com/tripod31/get_lyric>,Place those files to the directory where foobar2000.exe resides.

-    get_lyric.py
++    get_lyric.py
-    "get_lyric" directory
++    "get_lyric" directory

 ####Install python3
 Download installer from https://www.python.org/.
-After you have installed it,Make sure that those directories are in your PATH enviromnevt.
+After you have installed it,make sure that those directories are in your PATH environment variable.

-    [python installed dir]
++    [python installed dir]
-    [python installed dir]\script
++    [python installed dir]\script
-For example,python installed dir is like "c:\python"
+For example,python installed dir is like "c:\python".
+If those directory are'nt conteined in PATH environment variable,you can edit the variable by tool like "Rapid Environment Editor".

 ####Install required libraries of python
 In command prompt:

     pip install robobrowser beautifulsoup4

+####To test "get_lyric.py" works well
+In command prompt:

+    cd [foobar2000 dir]
+    python get_lyric.py --artist "moterhead" --song "eat the rich" If it works well,lyric should be displayed.

 About "get_lyric.py"
 -----
 This python script search lyric from sites.
 The script is executed by foo_lyricsource.dll,with this argument format:

-    python get_lyrics.py --artist "artist" --song "song"
+    python get_lyric.py --artist "artist" --song "song"

 and the script put lyric string to standard output.If standard output is none,The dll consider it found no matched lyric.
 This script put some debug imformation to "get_lyric.log" at the same directory.